 All traffic regulations set forth by the school will be observed.
 No student will be allowed to drive a vehicle within the school premises without the corresponding written consent from the parents and upon presentation of a valid non-professional driver's license to be submitted to the SDFO.
 Carpooling is strictly prohibited for student drivers.
 Likewise, school grounds should never be used for practice driving and drag racing.
-Offenders will be subject for strict disciplinary action.
+Offenders will be subject for corresponding disciplinary action as stated on the table of offenses.

-Parents must update the school of their child's fetching arrangement, as needed.
+Update the school of your child's fetching arrangement, as needed.

-4.3.5.
-Off-Limits Regulations
+4.3.4 Off-Limits Regulations